emma-sax4/emmasax4.info/_posts/2020-02-07-time-zones-utc-and-javascript-oh-my.md

 date: 2020-01-17 22:15:00 -0600
 ```

-YOu can specify the time the post should be published as well, although, as I stated above, I normally just use `00:00:00`, or midnight.
+You can specify the time the post should be published as well, although, as I stated above, I normally just use `00:00:00`, or midnight.
 For what I'm working with, the last part is important.
 That's the time zone offset.
-In Minnesota, that'll be `-0600` in the winter time (CST), or `-0500` in the summer (CDT)—I always get those two mixed up.
+In Minnesota, that'll be `-0600` in the winter time (CST), or `-0500` in the summer (CDT)—I always used to get those two mixed up.
 But, I've decided that I want this to be easy for me to use going forward... so I should always write the date/time as I'm looking at my clock (in 24 hour time of course) with my current time zone offset 📝.

 ### 3️⃣ Jekyll will store the blog post as being published in UTC